Showdown (AFL): Notable matches

-Round 5, 2002

 The Ramsgate Hotel was the location of an altercation between the two sides in 2002.

 The round 5, 2002 Showdown was the second time in a row Port Adelaide had won by 8 points.
 After the game about six players from both sides coincidentally came across each other at the Ramsgate Hotel in Henley Beach.
 During the match Josh Carr had been tagging Mark Ricciuto holding him to only 6 kicks (for comparison Ricciuto averaged 13 over his career).
 When the groups of players met at the Ramsgate Hotel, the two aforementioned players started an argument, and with the assistance of alcohol, a brawl between the two groups broke out.
 No one was badly injured.
 The publicity of this incident resulted in consecutive Showdown crowds in excess of 50,000 at Football Park.
 John Reid, former head of Adelaide Football Operations, was required (like his Port Adelaide counterpart) by the AFL to provide his players with a formal lecture regarding how the incident was unacceptable which upon completion he famously quipped "And I hope you won the fight!”.

-Round 7, 2004

 Showdown XV is memorable for the magnitude of the upset that Adelaide pulled off and the fact that it ended Port Adelaide's 7 game winning streak in Showdowns.
 At the start of the game Port Adelaide had won 5 of its first 6 games whilst Adelaide had only managed one.
 The gambling markets had Adelaide at $5 to win the match, the longest odds offered in any Showdown at the time.
 Port Adelaide entered the first break with a 6-point lead but Adelaide coach Gary Ayres gave his side a spray and subsequently ran away with the game to cause arguably the biggest upset in Showdown history.